Key takeaways:

 “What is my domain worth?”
 It’s a question that many domain investors, business owners, and digital entrepreneurs ask, and the answer could be surprising.

-Domain names, like PrivateJet.com ($30.18 million), Voice.com ($30 million), and NFTs.com ($15 million) have sold for millions of dollars.
-This just means that your domain name could be more valuable than you think.
+Domain names, like PrivateJet.com ($30.18 million), Voice.com ($30 million), and NFTs.com ($15 million) have been sold for millions of dollars.
+This just means your domain name could be more valuable than you think.

-But how do you calculate a domain’s value?
+But how do you calculate the value of your domain?

 Figuring out a domain name’s value can be tricky.
 But don’t worry!
 In this guide, we’ll help you: